-- A. To be eligible for award consideration for the 97th Awards year, a short film must fulfill one of the following qualifying criteria.
-The eligibility period begins on October 1, 2023, and ends on September 30, 2024.
+- A. To be eligible for award consideration for the 96th Awards year, a short film must fulfill one of the following qualifying criteria.
+The eligibility period begins on October 1, 2022, and ends on September 30, 2023.
 This qualification must take place within two years of the film's completion date. - 1.
-The picture must have been publicly exhibited for paid admission in a commercial motion picture theater in one of the six qualifying U.S. metro areas: Los Angeles County; City of New York [five boroughs]; the Bay Area [counties of San Francisco, Marin, Alameda, San Mateo and Contra

-Costa]; Chicago [Cook County, Illinois]; Dallas-Fort Worth [Dallas County, Tarrant County, Texas]; and Atlanta [Fulton County, Georgia], for a run of at least seven consecutive days with at least one screening a day.
+The picture must have been publicly exhibited for paid admission in a commercial motion picture theater in one of the six qualifying U.S. metro areas: Los Angeles County; City of New York [five boroughs]; the Bay Area [counties of San Francisco, Marin, Alameda, San Mateo and Contra Costa]; Chicago [Cook County, Illinois]; Miami [Miami-Dade County, Florida]; and Atlanta [Fulton County, Georgia], for a run of at least seven consecutive days with at least one screening a day.
 The picture also must appear in the theater listings along with the appropriate dates and screening time(s).
-The seven consecutive days of the theatrical release are required to occur in one venue.
+Drive-in theaters are included as a qualifying commercial venue in the above metro areas (films must run for seven consecutive days with at least one screening daily).